Animal Structure and Function B (ANSC3104)

 UNIT OF STUDY

 In this Unit students will complete the study of the structure and function of organ systems in animals started in ANSC3103.
-The role of hormones and the immune systems will be investigated in relation to maintenance of internal homeostasis.
-An introduction to digestion and male and female reproductive anatomy and physiology will form the basis for further applied studies in these areas in third year Units of Study in Animal Nutrition and Animal Reproduction.
+The role of the immune system will be investigated in relation to maintenance of internal homeostasis.
+An introduction to the nervous system and male and female reproductive anatomy and physiology will form the basis for further applied studies in these areas in third year Units of Study in Animal Health and Disease and Animal Reproduction.
 There will be development of the generic skills of critically reading and writing.

 Our courses that offer this unit of study